sneha-dq/mcp-data-agent/README.md

-# MCP Data Agent - My Agentic AI Playground
+# MCP Data Agent

 MCP Data Agent is a modular, extensible project built on **Streamlit**, **LLMs (via Ollama)**, and **database connectors** to enable natural language interaction with data.
 It allows users to **query databases in plain English** and get back **streamed SQL queries and results in real time**.

-The project follows a **clean architecture** pattern, where each layer (UI, services, utils) is decoupled and easily extensible.
+The project follows the **Model Context Protocol (MCP)** principles, where services like **models, tools, and data connections** are exposed as pluggable modules.
-It conforms to the **MCP Agent** design, making it adaptable for multiple backends and agents.
+This makes the agent **discoverable, extensible, and interoperable** with any MCP-compliant client.

 ---